 Long-term incentive plan 2015–2017

-More information on remuneration can be found in Valmet’s Corporate Governance Statement.
+More information about share-based incentive plans can be found in Valmet’s Remuneration Statement.